abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/kafka_azure.md

 If you already have an SSH key-pair present in the `~/.ssh` directory, you can skip this step.
 {{% /notice %}}

-## Create Azure instances using Terraform
+## Create seven Azure instances using Terraform

 For Azure Arm based instance deployment, the Terraform configuration is broken into three files: `providers.tf`, `variables.tf` and `main.tf`.
 Here we are creating 7 instances.